|Previous College:||Kansas - 2000|

-Nick Bradford is starting his first year as an assistant coach with the Missouri Southern men's basketball team.
+Nick Bradford is entering his second year as an assistant coach with the Missouri Southern men's basketball team.
 He will be primarily responsible for coaching the post players for the Lions.

 During his time at Labette, Bradford was also the head assistant coach for the Kansas City Run GMC AAU basketball organization.
-With Run GMC, he helped coach and develop numerous division I basketball players including Trevor Releford (Alabama), Travis Jorgenson (Georgia Tech) and Conner Frankamp (Kansas).
+With Run GMC, he helped coach and develop numerous division I basketball players including Dominique Collier and Tory Miller (Colorado), Travis Jorgenson (Georgia Tech) and Conner Frankamp (Kansas).